tsmanner/dnd-5e-papercraft-spellcaster/README.md

 Prepared spells can be reclaimed without expending any spell slots by unfolding them as an action.

 Casting the prepared spell requires releasing the energy contained therein by using the normal verbal, somatic, and/or material components of the spell.
 For example, the [Revivify](https://www.dndbeyond.com/spells/revivify) spell is 3rd level, takes 1 Action to cast, and requires verbal, somatic, and material components (300gp of diamonds, which are consumed).
 An Orimagi would take `30 - (3 x DEX)` (`15-30`) minutes to prepare this spell at some point during the day, then could cast it once as an action.
-At the time of the casting, the material components must be present <sup>Should this apply also at the time of storing the spell?</sup>.
+At the time of the casting, the material components must be present.
 Casting a spell in this way consumes the origami figure.
 You must use the origami as a spellcasting focus for your orimagi spells.

 **Spellcasting Focus**